BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Mary Johnston Turnerresearch vice president for cloud management, IDC

-Meanwhile, Google has introduced Cloud Services Platform, a software stack that is meant to run on a customer's existing data center hardware and is dependent on VMware.
+Meanwhile, Google has Cloud Services Platform, a software stack that is meant to run on a customer's existing data center hardware and is dependent on VMware.

 Still, the Google plug-in to vRealize Automation is a useful integration point for VMware customers and a good step forward for Google, Turner said.